 Quick Tips: Blowflies suck blood from bird nestlings.
 They can cause anemia, but unless the infestation is quite severe, or they are stressed (e.g., underfed, wet nest, etc.), they typically don't kill nestlings (although they may cause delayed fledging.)
 If a nest is infested, consider a nest change, prevent wet nests, and clean out the box after each fledging.

-Blow flies (Protocalliphora sp. and Trypocalliphora sp.) are flies that look kind of like houseflies.
-(I have seen it written as one word or two - I use both!)
+Blowflies (Protocalliphora sp. and Trypocalliphora sp.) (written as one word by Terry Whitworth, others use two words, so I do both) are flies that look kind of like houseflies.
 Bird blowflies lay eggs in birds nests, on or next to

 nestlings of birds including bluebirds, swallows, chickadees, wrens, warblers, flycatchers and raptors, shortly before or after the nestlings hatch.
 Multiple infestations can occur in nestlings that spend several weeks in the nest.
 Developing blowfly larvae tend to stay very close to the nestlings because it is warmer underneath the birds and this accelerates larval development.
 The gray maggots use a mouth hook to cut through the nestling's skin in order to suck their blood, ala vampires of myth.